 Tableau charts: Bump chart

-But,.. first lets create a calculated field to Rank Sales along the Sub-category's.
+First lets create a calculated field to Rank Sales along the Sub-category's.

 Under, 'Default Table Calculation'.
 Compute the Table rank using Sub-category.
 See below.

-Lets build our chart.
+Lets build our view.

 Drag dimension field Order Date to the Columns shelf.
 Change the level of detail from Year to Month.